Sundowner (hotel and casino): Redevelopment

 In early 2022, the Reno Housing Authority (RHA) expressed interest in purchasing the unfinished tower and opening it as affordable housing.
 The RHA sought funds to purchase the tower for $18 million, while renovations would cost another $50 million.
 The refurbished tower would include 180 to 200 units, and the lower floors would be converted into RHA offices.
+However, the RHA dropped its purchase offer later in 2022, citing a lack of response from the building's owner.